I logged into this blog this morning and saw that I had an update to install. It’s for WordPress. 5.0 “Bebo.”

 I have no reason to update my blog to version 5.0.
 The bulk of the update seems to be to add Gutenberg, a new editor.
 It’s totally different from the current editor.
 WordPress touts it as “A whole new way to use WordPress.”

 What if I don’t want a whole new way to use WordPress?

 Gutenberg seems to be a top-down change.
 People who use WordPress to create websites and blogs seem to be perfectly happy with the existing editor.
-People at the top, people like WordPress co-creator Matt Mullenweg are the ones clamoring for a new editor.
-If you install version 5.0 and you still want to use the regular editor, you have to install a plugin called Classic Editor.
+People at the top, people like WordPress co-creator Matt Mullenweg, are the ones clamoring for a new editor.
+If you install version 5.0 and still want to use the regular editor, you have to install a Classic Editor plugin.
 According to Mullenweg, it will be supported until 2021.
 As of this morning, it already has over 700,000 active installs.